Jonathan Grounds

 Grounds began his career with his local club, Middlesbrough, but never became a regular member of the first team; he made 33 league appearances spread across five years.
 He also spent time on loan to Norwich City of the Championship, twice, Scottish Premier League club Hibernian, and Chesterfield and Yeovil Town, both of League One.
 He left Middlesbrough in 2012 and signed for Oldham Athletic, also of League One, on a free transfer.
 After two seasons with Oldham, he signed for Birmingham City, where he was a first-team regular for four seasons before spending the 2018–19 season on loan at Bolton Wanderers.
-He was released by Birmingham in 2020, and spent the 2020–21 season with Swindon Town before joining Exeter City.
+He was released by Birmingham in 2020, and spent the 2020–21 season with Swindon Town before finishing his playing career with two seasons at Exeter City.

+Grounds joined Birmingham City's coaching staff in 2024.

-Life and career
+Life and playing career

 Early life and career

 Grounds was born in Thornaby-on-Tees, North Yorkshire.
 He was associated with Middlesbrough F.C. from the age of eight, had a season ticket "from a very early age", and also played football for Stockton Schools and Redcar Town.
 In July 2003, Grounds was a member of the Middlesbrough youth team that played in the inaugural Nike Premier Cup in the United States.
 He took up a two-year scholarship with Middlesbrough F.C.'s Academy in 2004, and as part of the programme, he continued his education at Middlesbrough College where he achieved a sports science qualification.
+Grounds has been with long term partner Savannah since 2009 and welcomed a son in March 2012.
+The couple were married in June 2017.